parkrrrr/bdio/README.md

   to, e.g. `http://bdiohid/`.
 Because of some of the stuff on the next list, I would likely use `boost::beast`, built directly into the bdiohid executable, for the HTTP server.
 - Add support for additional hardware.
-At minimum, I would like to support some newer NanoPi hardware, especially the new NanoPi R1S, but I would also like to see what it takes to support other openwrt-compatiable Linux SBCs with USB OTG ports such as the OrangePi
+At minimum, I would like to support some newer NanoPi hardware, especially the new NanoPi R1S, but I would also like to see what it takes to support other openwrt-compatible Linux SBCs with USB OTG ports such as the OrangePi
-  Zero Plus.
+  Zero Plus. *(I have purchased an OrangePi Zero and an OrangePi Zero Plus, as well a a NanoPi Duo2 and a NanoPi R1S.
+I have not yet*
+  *attempted to build this software for them.)*

 ## Where We're Going After That